 We need to make sure our information can be found easily by members of the public using search engines such as Google or Bing.

-Information supplied to the Digital Communications Team will often need editing for this purpose before it’s published online.
+Information supplied to the digital team will often need editing for this purpose before it’s published online.

 For further information, moz.com includes a good beginner’s guide to SEO.